ED-collab/FAOSTAT_cassava/Static-plots-trends.md

 library(ggpubr)
 ```

+First, we load the required data (see the basic script for origins)

 ``` r
 #Copy the steps from the PLotly visualization file, but with a few tweaks
 #The name will vary depending on the date of your download